-The SUPTRSBG provides grants to states to plan, establish, maintain, coordinate, and evaluate projects for the development of effective alcohol, tobacco, and other drug use prevention, treatment, and recovery services.
+The SUPTRSBG provides grants to states to plan, establish, maintain, coordinate, and evaluate alcohol, tobacco, and other drug use prevention, treatment, and recovery services.
 Funds can be used for alcohol and other drug use prevention and treatment programs, and services for identifiable populations.